LunarWatcher/Taskranger/docs/Setup.md

-This is a stub file to ready the folder for content in 6-8
+This is a stub file to ready the folder for content in 6-8.
+The developer setup is in the readme.